ilias/Lisp/README.md

 dotnet run
 ```

-`init.ss` is automatically copied to the build output directory and loaded at startup.
+`init.ss` and the contents of the `lib/` directory are automatically copied to the build output directory and loaded at startup.
 To run a script file, pass it as an argument:

 ```sh